 Monica joined Watsi on September 6th, 2013.
-Seven years ago, Monica joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Monica's most recent donation traveled 6,900 miles to support Myint, a hard working man from Burma, to fund treatment for an infection from a poisonous fish.
+Eight years ago, Monica joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Monica's most recent donation traveled 8,100 miles to support Stephen, a hardworking young man from Kenya, to fund hydrocephalus treatment.